 - Resistance Training

-A programme of team building and leadership skills is undertaken, along with Level 6 Communications, Level 5 Information Technology, First Aid certificate and national governing body sports and fitness industry awards.
+A programme of team building and leadership skills is undertaken, along with Introduction to Research, Information Technology, Free Weights and Planning Personal Fitness.

 Employer and industry links